-Most B2B buyers are already 57% of the way through the buying process before the first meeting with a representative.
+Most B2B buyers are already over 75% of the way through the buying process before the first meeting with a representative.
 (Accenture)

-This article provides you with the ultimate guide explaining the difference betweenMQLs and SQLs and insights for handing off leads to your sales team.
-This guide will give you actionable tips for refining your marketing to sales handoff procedures.
-Not having your sales and marketing team aligned on what internally is defined as MQL vs. SQL is a disaster waiting to happen that can have negative consequences on revenue growth in 2020.
+Not having your sales and marketing team aligned on what internally is defined as MQL vs. SQL is a disaster waiting to happen that can have negative consequences on revenue growth in 2021.
+This article will give you

 Different Type Of Leads